389ds/389ds.github.io/docs/389ds/howto/howto-setup-slamd.md

 # How To Setup SLAMD
 ----------------

-This document gives a general overview of setting up SLAMD, and creating a modrate slamd job
+SLAMD is an open source project created by Neil Wilson while he was employed by Sun Microsystems, Inc. SLAMD is a tool for conducting directory server benchmarks and performance analysis.
+This document gives a general overview of setting up SLAMD, and creating a modrate slamd job.

+See more info on SLAMD [here](http://dl.thezonemanager.com/slamd/)

 <br>